LUMII-Syslab/viziquer-tools-lod24/README.md

 ## Populating the Data

-Initially, there are 2 example schemas included, *Nobel_prizes* and *Starwars*.
+Initially, two example schemas are included: *Nobel_prizes* and *Starwars*.

-To add a schema for another endpoint, public or your own, two steps are necessary:
+To add a schema for another endpoint, whether public or your own, follow these two steps:

-- extracting the schema from the endpoint
+- extract the schema from the endpoint
-- uploading the schema to ViziQuer Tools
+- upload the schema to ViziQuer Tools

 Note: these steps will be automated in one of the next releases.